Skip to main contentSkip to breadcrumbsSkip to sub navSkip to doormat

 The Peptide Synthesis Service offers its expertise for the generation and purification of peptides up to 50 amino acids in size.
 In addition to standard synthesis, smaller scale tip synthesis, and SPOT synthesis (in which small droplets of pre-activated amino acid derivatives are dispensed onto a predefined array of positions on a porous membrane) are available.
 In addition, the service offers the synthesis of peptides carrying modifications or amino acids with heavy isotopes through a range of standard and individualised techniques.
 Different purifications of antibodies, small molecules and fluorophore-labeled samples are other parts of the service's routine amenities.

-The Protein Chemistry Facility offers protein analyses.
-Their services include protein identification, characterization of posttranslational modifications, protein quantitation and the respective data interpretation.
+The Proteomics Facility offers protein analyses.
+Its services include protein identification, characterization of posttranslational modifications, protein quantitation and the respective data interpretation.
 Additionally, the Protein Chemistry facility provides peptide synthesis and affinity purification of antibodies.
 It operates several chromatography systems for both protein and peptide separations and a number of state-of-the-art mass spectrometers.
-To keep its technology platforms competitive, the facility constantly establishes and develops new protocols.
-Currently, it focuses on methods for improving the sensitivity of protein identification, on protein quantification and cross-linking technology.
-It also develops bioinformatics tools for data interpretation.
-The Protein Chemistry Facility is shared by IMP, IMBA and GMI.

 More